Commitment and Growth in Diversity

 Our strategic plan includes goals for a minimum of 10 percent underrepresented minority faculty and 50 percent female faculty.
 Between 2015 and 2020, we approximately doubled the percentage of underrepresented minority faculty, from 4.1% to 8.0% for all academic staff and from 5.2% to 9.3% for specialized faculty.
 As of 2020, women comprised 41.3% of tenure system faculty and 66.7% of specialized faculty.

-In 2020, underrepresented minorities comprised 17.2% of the veterinary student body, a marked increase from the 8.7% in 2015.
+In 2021, the college enrolled its most diverse class ever, with underrepresented minorities comprising 25% of the Class of 2025.
 Efforts to broaden diversity within the college include tapping into campus programs.
 One of these is the Targets of Opportunity Program to support recruitment of outstanding faculty members among groups that are underrepresented by race, ethnicity, gender, disability, and veterans’ status.
 Another is the Graduate College’s Aspire Illinois program, which aims to increase enrollment of outstanding master’s and PhD students from populations that have been historically underrepresented in graduate study.
 The college and university abide by the U.S. Department of Education’s Equal Opportunity Policy.

 |College Mission Statement on|

 |The College of Veterinary Medicine is committed to|

 and curricula that produce culturally competent veterinarians.

 |As noted by the American Association of Veterinary Medical Colleges, increasing diversity in the health professions requires recognition of many dimensions, including, but not limited to race, gender, gender identity, sexual orientation, socio-economic status, cultural background, language, cognitive style, nationality, age, physical abilities, religious beliefs, political beliefs, and other forms of differences, both visible and invisible.|